 Curry leaves can naturally darken your hair, and they also restore the pigment melanin.
 You remember that melanin is crucial for your hair, don’t you?
 Moreover, curry leaves are rich in vitamin B and A, and minerals such as zinc, selenium, and iodine.

 Is there anything else curry leaves can do for your hair?
-Well, they promote healthy, luxurious hair growth, repair damage roots, reduce hair loss, rejuvenate the hair follicles and strengthen the hair.
+Well, they promote healthy, luxurious hair growth, repair damaged roots, reduce hair loss, rejuvenate the hair follicles and strengthen the hair.

 For best results, it’s recommended that you use curry leaves in combination with other compounds.